Bureaucracy Busting

 How to do it:

 If you already have hard-won knowledge in some area, focus on that.
 In my friend group there’s an insurance whisperer, several SSDI experts, a retired nursing home social worker, and a veteran who has notched up seven assists qualifying peers for earned VA benefits.
+If that’s you, tell people you’re available to help if you can.

-If you have professional experience and can legally do so, consider running a monthly workshop at your local library, open to the public.
+If you have relevant professional experience and can legally do so, consider running a monthly workshop at your local library, open to the public.
 Ask a friend to help organize.
 Or organize “helpful amateurs” to sit with folks and try to figure it out together.
 Sometimes you just need a supportive environment.

 Scroll to Top